 A NIE number is used to identify people who do not have have Spanish Nationality or Passport, ie a foreigner.
 It is essential for virtually every activity that requires your official identification in Spain.

 Many people first arriving in Spain are unaware of the full importance of the NIE number.
 For example, your very first steps after moving to Spain, like opening a bank account and getting internet/phone contracts and renting/buying property will require a NIE Number.
 You will need a NIE number to both rent and buy property in Spain and to complete any transaction over 1200 Euros.

 The NIE-Number is short for ‘Numero de Identificacion de Extranero‘, and is a Foreigner Identification Number issued by the Administracion General del Estado (Spanish Police) and is a fiscal identification number for foreigners who want to stay more than 3 months in Spain, or in order to be able to process certain transaction in Spain like buying/renting a property.

 The equivalent of NIE for Spanish citizens is the NIF (Numero de Identificacion Fiscal) As a non Spanish citizen if you are asked for your NIF number you are being asked for your NIE.

-What might I need a NIE Number for?
+What do I need a NIE Number for?

 o Local: census; certificates of occupancy of the home; property tax; vehicle tax; capital gains; works licenses, business opening licenses, etc.